nic0michael/BvrForth/README.md

 It is now built using OpenJdk 11

 Preequisites :
-You need Java 7 installed on your computer get it here : http://www.oracle.com/technetwork/java/javase/archive-139210.html
+You need Java OpenJre 11 installed on your computer get it here : http://www.oracle.com/technetwork/java/javase/archive-139210.html

 To run this project copy the Jar File :